emsesp/EMS-ESP32/README.md

 - via the USB if your dev board has one
 - using an external 5V power supply into the 5V vin on the board
-- powering from the 3.5" service jack on the boiler.
+- powering from the 3.5mm service jack (stereo jack) on the boiler.
 This will give you 8V so you need a buck converter (like a [Pololu D24C22F5](https://www.pololu.com/product/2858)) to step this down to 5V to provide enough power to the ESP8266 (250mA at least)
-- powering from the EMS line, which is 15V A/C and using a buck converter as described above.
-Note the current design has stability issues when sending packages in this configuration so this is not recommended yet if you plan to many send commands to the thermostat or boiler.
+- powering direct from the EMS line, which is 15V DC and using a buck converter as described above.

 | With Power Circuit                              |
 | ------------------------------------------ |